 NOTE: Bluetooth module should be set for baud=115200 and parity=None or Even.
 Under None the board can be connected to the GUI with parity set to either.
 However to update the board firmware through the Bluetooth connection parity on the device must be set to Even.
-Working with different baud rates is possible (just change parameter Advanced->Serial Port Speed to match module's baud rate) but some operations like realtime data monitoring, will be slowed down, so better to configure bluetooth module.
+Working with different baud rates is possible (just change parameter Hardware->Serial Port Speed to match module's baud rate) but some operations like realtime data monitoring, will be slowed down, so better to configure bluetooth module.
 To change Bluetooth module settings, see its manual.
-Starting from firmware version 2.55, there is a tool under "Board" \rightarrow "Configure bluetooth..." that can configure most popular bluetooth adapters (see Bluetooth module configuration).
+Starting from firmware version 2.55, there is a tool under "Board" $\rightarrow$ "Configure bluetooth..." that can configure most popular bluetooth adapters (see Bluetooth module configuration).

-Serial-over-Network (UDP) connection
+Serial-over-Network (UDP) and TCP/IP connection options

-This type of connection allows to configure SimpleBGC controller remotely, when it is physically connected by UART to another device, that can communicate with the GUI over network (Wi-Fi, Ethernet, Internet).
-Before connecting, you have to configure local port where GUI listens for incoming UDP messages, and remote host and port to send outgoing messages (optional).
-You can do it in the "File \rightarrow Settings." menu.
-The list of supported devices and detailed instructions will be published on the our web site.
+These types of connection allows to configure SimpleBGC controller remotely, when it is physically connected by UART to another device, that can communicate with the GUI over network (Wi-Fi, Ethernet, Internet).

+- UDP: Before connecting, you have to configure local port where GUI listens for incoming UDP messages, and remote host and port to send outgoing messages (optional).
+You can do it in the "File → Settings.." menu.
+If remote port and host is not specified, it will be obtained from the first incoming UPD message. - TCP/IP: Use this type of connection to work with the WiFi-to-UART transparent bridge.
+In the settings you have to configure remote host and port.
+This information comes in a specification of particular device.
+For the "Basecam WiFi UART adapter", host is 192.168.4.1 and port is 23.
+Note that first you have to connect to WiFi spot manually using a wireless network manager of your PC.